-Additionally an IANA staff member would be appointed as a point of contact for the PRT.
+Additionally an IANA staff member would be appointed as a point of contact for the Periodic Review Function team.

 What body should coordinate reviews?

-A periodic review team should be convened once every five years (or two years from the date of transition for the initial review) for the purpose of leading a review of the IANA Statement of Work and the additional performance parameters defined above.
-The Periodic Review Team would not be a standing body and would be reconstituted for every Periodic Performance Review.
+A Periodic Review Function team should be convened once every five years (or two years from the date of transition for the initial review) for the purpose of leading a review of the IANA SOW and the additional performance parameters defined above.
+The Periodic Review Function team would not be a standing body and would be reconstituted for every Periodic Review Function.

-Individuals interested in participating in the Periodic Review Team would submit an Expression of interest that included a response to the following questions: Why they are interested in becoming involved in the Periodic Review Team;
+Individuals interested in participating in the Periodic Review Team would submit an Expression of Interest that includes a response addressing the following matters: Why they are interested in becoming involved in the Periodic Review Function team;

-What particular skills they would bring to the Periodic Review Team;
+What particular skills they would bring to the Periodic Review Function team;

 Their knowledge of the IANA function;

-Their understanding of the purpose of the Periodic Review Team; and
+Their understanding of the purpose of the Periodic Review Function team; and

 That they understand the time necessary required to participate in the review process and can commit to the role.